Events overview

 Expanding Learning Labs

-The Reimagining Summer School focuses on co-designing spaces and environments for collective learning.
-Doctoral Candidates (DCs) will gain hands-on knowledge in designing spatial, infrastructural, and organizational forms for learning, while exploring the politics of design and developing participatory tools and methodologies for collaboration with diverse participants and stakeholders.
+The Reimagining Summer School (Zurich, May 2025) explored co-designing spaces and environments for collective learning.
+Doctoral candidates gained hands-on experience in shaping spatial, organizational, and infrastructural forms for learning, while developing participatory tools and methods for collaboration with diverse stakeholders.